-QUESTIONS AND ANSWERS 1
+QUES STIONS AND ANSWERS

 Why am I receiving these materials?
-1

 What is included in these materials?
-1

 What is the purpose of the Annual Meeting?
-1

 How does the board of directors recommend I vote on these proposals?
-1

 Who is entitled to vote at the Annual Meeting?
-1

 What is the difference between holding shares as a stockholder of record and as a beneficial owner?
-2

 How can I vote my shares?
-2

 If I submit a proxy, how will it be voted?
-3

 Can I change my vote or revoke my proxy?
-3

 Can I attend the Annual Meeting, and how can I submit a question?
-3

 What constitutes a quorum at the Annual Meeting?
-4

 What is the voting requirement to approve each of the proposals?
-4

 What is the impact of abstentions, withhold votes and broker non-votes?
-4

 Who pays for the cost of this proxy solicitation?
-5

 Where can I find the voting results of the Annual Meeting?
-5

 Why did I receive a Notice of Internet Availability of Proxy Materials rather than a full set of proxy materials?
-5

 How can I obtain Hamilton Lane's Form 10-K?
-5

 How do I submit a stockholder proposal for consideration at next year's annual meeting of stockholders?
-5

 How do I recommend a director nominee?
-6

-PROPOSAL NO. 1-ELECTION OF DIRECTORS 7

-R. Vann Graves 8

-Erik R. Hirsch 8

-Leslie F. Varon 9

-Mario L. Giannini 9

-Hartley R. Rogers 9

-David J. Berkman 10

-O. Griffith Sexton 10

-EXECUTIVE OFFICERS 12

-Atul Varma 12

-Michael T. Donohue 12

-Lydia A. Gavalis 12

-Juan Delgado-Moreira 13

-CORPORATE GOVERNANCE 14

-Code of Ethics 14

-Director Independence 14

-Board Risk Oversight 14

-Communications with Directors 14

-Director Nominations 15

-Attendance at Annual Meeting 15

-Related-Party Transaction Approval Policy 15

-Board of Directors Leadership Structure 16

-Board of Directors Meetings and Committees 16

-Audit Committee 17

-Compensation Committee 17

-Prohibitions on Hedging and Pledging Transactions 18

-Corporate Responsibility 18

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING 23

-DIRECTOR COMPENSATION 24

-OWNERSHIP OF COMMON STOCK 25

-EXECUTIVE COMPENSATION 28

-Compensation Discussion and Analysis 28

-Summary Compensation Table 35

-Grants of Plan-Based Awards in Fiscal 2021 36

-Outstanding Equity Awards at 2021 Fiscal Year End 37

-Option Exercises and Stock Vested in Fiscal 2021 38

-Executive Compensation Arrangements 39

-Potential Payments upon Termination or Change in Control 42

-Pay Ratio Disclosure 44

-EQUITY COMPENSATION PLAN INFORMATION 45

-PROPOSAL NO. 2-ADVISORY VOTE TO APPROVE THE COMPENSATION OF TH COMPANY'S NAMED EXECUTIVE OFFICERS IE 46

-CERTAIN RELATIONSHIPS AND RELATED-PARTY AND OTHER TRANSACTIONS S 47

-The Reorganization 47

-HLA Operating Agreement 47

-Tax Receivable Agreement 48

-Exchange Agreement 51

-Stockholders Agreement 52

-Registration Rights Agreement 52

-Indemnification Agreements 52

-Registered Offerings 52

-Investments in Our Funds 55

-Transactions with Unaffiliated Principal Stockholders 55

-Special Purpose Acquisition Company 56

-AUDIT COMMITTEE REPORT 57

-PROPOSAL NO. 3-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM ξO

-58

-Audit Committee Pre-Approval Policies and Procedures 59
+ROF POSAL NO. 1-ELECTION OF DIRECTORS

+Hartley R. Rogers

+Mario L. Giannini

+David J. Berkman

+O. Griffith Sexton

+R. Vann Graves

+Erik R. Hirsch

+Leslie F. Varon

+EXEC CUTIVE OFFICERS

+Atul Varma

+Michael T. Donohue

+Lydia A. Gavalis

+Juan Delgado-Moreira

+CORI PORATE GOVERNANCE

+Code of Ethics

+Director Independence

+Board Risk Oversight

+Communications with Directors

+Director Nominations

+Board Diversity

+Attendance at Annual Meeting

+Related-Party Transaction Approval Policy

+Board of Directors Leadership Structure

+Board of Directors Meetings and Committees

+Audit Committee

+Compensation Committee

+Compensation Committee Interlocks and Insider Participation

+Prohibitions on Hedging and Pledging Transactions

+DIREC CTOR COMPENSATION

+OWNE CRSHIP OF COMMON STOCK

+EXEC UTIVE COMPENSATION

+Compensation Discussion and Analysis

+Summary Compensation Table

+Grants of Plan-Based Awards in Fiscal 2022

+Outstanding Equity Awards at 2022 Fiscal Year End

+Option Exercises and Stock Vested in Fiscal 2022

+Executive Compensation Arrangements

+Potential Payments upon Termination or Change in Control

+Pay Ratio Disclosure

+FAIII TY COMPENSATION PLAN INFORMATION

+OSAL NO. 2-ADVISORY VOTE TO APPROVE THE COMPENSATION OF THE

+2ANY'S NAMED EXECUTIVE OFFICERS

+PROP OSAL NO. 3-APPROVAL OF AMENDMENT NO. 2 TO THE HAMILTON LANE

+INCO RPORATED 2017 EQUITY INCENTIVE PLAN

+CERT.
+AIN RELATIONSHIPS AND RELATED-PARTY AND OTHER TRANSACTIONS

+The Reorganization

+HLA Operating Agreement

+Tax Receivable Agreement

+Exchange Agreement

+Stockholders Agreement

+Registration Rights Agreement

+Indemnification Agreements

+Registered Offering

+Investments in Our Funds

+Transactions with Unaffiliated Principal Stockholders

+Special Purpose Acquisition Company

+AUDIT COMMITTEE REPORT

+OSAL NO. 4-RATIFICATION OF APPOINTMENT OF INDEPENDENT

+REGIS STERED PUBLIC ACCOUNTING FIRM